CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08new-translation.md

 ## Task 5: Add Sentiment Analysis to the Application

-In this task, you will extend the application to perform sentiment analysis.
-The deployed gpt-5-mini model will classify text as Positive, Negative, or Neutral, demonstrating how a single model can perform multiple text analysis tasks.
+In this task, you'll extend the application by adding sentiment analysis functionality, enabling the model to classify text as Positive, Negative, or Neutral

 1. Open the **translate_foundry.py** file created in the previous task.